-For Fall 2018, the University received a record 45,153 applications and enrolled 9,183 first-year undergraduate students.
-The Fall 2018 undergraduate entering class is comprised of 86 percent New Jersey residents, 8 percent international students and 6 percent domestic out-of-state-students.
-Preliminary projections for Fall 2019 show the University received another record 45,235 applicants and have admitted 34,649 students, with approximately 9,150 matriculants.
+For Fall 2019, the University received a record 45,262 applications and enrolled 9,466 first-year undergraduate students.
+The Fall 2019 undergraduate entering class is comprised of 82 percent New Jersey residents, 7 percent international students and 11 percent domestic out-of-state-students.
+While Fall 2020 application and enrollment numbers are not available until later in the Fall 2020 term, the University budgeted a \$58 million decrease in tuition and fee revenues due to the estimated decline in enrollment as a result of the COVID-19 health emergency.
+See "COVID-19 Pandemic" herein.